• Skip to primary navigation

 • Use a spider strainer to drain the oil from the pork quickly.

-Alternatively, you can place the pork belly slices on some kitchen paper to remove excess oil before serving.
+Alternatively, you can place the pork belly strips on some kitchen paper to remove excess oil before serving.

 A closer shot of salt and pepper pork belly, served on top of steamed white rice.